garyaj/dotvim/README.md

 Clone the repository into your home directory and create a symbolic link to the vim subdirectory e.g.: ln -s dotfiles/vim .vim
+Then create a symbolic link to the vimrc file: ln -s dotfiles/vim/vimrc .vimrc

 Credits
 -------